Does My Medical Device Need Pre-Compliance Testing?

 Some Class I devices fall into this category:

-• Products in this category are exempt from the GMP/QSR regulation, except for the requirements for maintaining records (21 CFR 820.180) and complaint files (21 CFR 820.198)
+• Products in this category are exempt from the GMP and QSR regulation, except for the requirements for maintaining records (21 CFR 820.180) and complaint files (21 CFR 820.198)

 • Use caution: devices are not exempt from GMP if the device labeled or otherwise represented as sterile, or if the device contains software.